-- CO1: Acknowledge the important aspects of earth magnetic field, realize the use of Maxwell's equations in various magnetic applications. - CO2: Applications of basic principles of optics to estimate physical parameters. - CO3: Realization of material properties and parameters. - CO4: Get hands on experience in various opto-electronic devices like Solar Cell, Photo Cell and their applications
+- CO1: Acknowledge the important aspects of earth magnetic field, realize the use of Maxwell's equations in various magnetic applications. - CO2: Realization of material properties and parameters. - CO3: Get hands-on experience in various opto-electronic devices like CRO, Solar Cell, Photo Cell and their applications. - CO4: To apply the phenomenon of interference and LASER principles to find radius of curvature and wavelength respectively by various methods.